jdockeray/Quiz/README.md

 ====

 A Quiz game app:
 This is basic multi player quiz game, that once the server has been started allows players to join a quiz or play and then find out who the winner is based on the highest score.
+If the highest scores are tied, then the winner is the first person to reach that score.

 It also allows players to create a quiz, with as many questions and multi choice answers as they desire and to give that quiz a name.